 I think for some people, they think eloping means cheaper.
 Now, in some cases, that can be accurate.
 However, if you are looking for an epic experience in an epic location with epic activities (yes, all epic!), then the costs would be comparable to if you were to book a full traditional wedding.
 I think couples costs can be altered depending on their priorities, regardless if they have a traditional wedding or elopement.
 Remember, it’s about YOUR priorities, no one else’s.

 I hope this helped you understand the differences but also the similarities between elopements and traditional weddings.
 I also secretly hope that this helped you realize how amazing eloping can be, and that there can be plenty of creative ways to have a wedding of your dreams without the stress of what can come with a traditional wedding.

 You may have seen these things called “elopements” floating around social media and online while you’ve been researching for your own day.
 In the past, eloping meant sneaking off to Vegas or the closest county hall without any family or friends knowing and then shouting “surprise” with a new ring on your finger.
 Though that […]

-Ashley is a Minnesota-based photographer specializing in elopements, family, parenthood, and boudoir sessions.
-Always open to traveling the US and beyond.
+Ashley is a Minnesota-based photographer specializing in elopements, family, lodging, and boudoir sessions.